 A few years after we were divorced, my ex began to publicly vilify me, calling me “emotionally abusive” in our relationship and defining abuse loosely as “the mistreatment of someone that causes harm.”
 Immediately, my reaction was to say “No, I wasn’t!
 That wasn’t my goal at all!
 I never meant to hurt anybody!
 I was trying to maintain my backbone and identity in a relationship that really felt like it was overwriting my reality!”
 But I came to understand that intentions were not what mattered as much as impact.

 I looked up “abuse” and found: “to treat a person with callous indifference or pleasure in causing pain and suffering, especially regularly or repeatedly.”
 Before I understood the emotional needs of others, I was repeatedly insensitive and callous towards their feelings, hurting people that felt close to me in deep, fundamental ways.
 Was I callously indifferent?
 No, I cared that I had hurt them but didn’t know how to produce a different outcome.
 A common disability with autism is theory of mind; the inability to understand that others’ experience things differently than we do.
 When I recognized my behavior from the perspective of others, I felt like an asshole.
 I had been argumentative, uncooperative, and and demanding.
 It was painful to realize how my actions had affected others and I cried quite a bit when I learned the skills to put myself in someone else’s shoes and see how they experienced me.
 I was confused each time that it happened and ultimately it hurt me too; I cared about these people and wanted emotional proximity with them but had no understanding of how to achieve that.
 Still, my actions hurt them.
-I emotionally abused people that I care about through being neglectful of their feelings.
+I emotionally hurt people that I care about through being neglectful of their feelings.
 Taking responsibility for the impact of my actions and doing everything that was asked of me was the first step towards moving on.
 Committing my life and my work to create transformative solutions for other people who have behaved hurtfully is a close second.
 I apologized privately and publicly and focused on learning how to prevent it from continuing.